PSS's mission is to strengthen the capacity of older New Yorkers,

 Trusts

-A trust is a fiduciary arrangement, often used in estate planning, which allows a third party, or trustee to hold assets on behalf of a beneficiary or beneficiaries and can determine how and when the assets pass to those beneficiaries.
-Trusts can sometimes avoid probate so that your beneficiaries may gain access to these assets more quickly than they might to assets under a will, saving time, court fees, and potentially reducing estate taxes as well.
+A trust is a legal arrangement commonly used in estate planning.
+It allows a third party, known as a trustee, to hold and manage assets on behalf of one or more beneficiaries.
+The trustee has the authority to decide how and when these assets are distributed to the beneficiaries.
+Trusts can sometimes bypass the probate process, helping your beneficiaries access these assets more quickly than they would with assets outlined in a will.
+This can save time, reduce court fees, and potentially lower estate taxes.

 Trusts can provide… Greater control – allowing you to determine exactly when and to whom distributions will or may be made.
 This can be helpful in complex situations where you may want to include or exclude certain potential beneficiaries.
 Protection of assets – helping to protect your estate from your heirs’ creditors or from beneficiaries who may not be adept at money management.
 Privacy and probate savings – allowing assets to pass outside of probate and remain private, in addition to possibly reducing the amount lost to court fees and taxes in the process.